 Sweet Shortcrust Pastry (Almond Pate Sucrée)

-- Transfer the pastry dough between two sheets of lightly floured Baking Paper.
-Thinly Roll into the desired thickness, then place in the fridge to rest for 30 minutes to 1 hour.
-Cut the flat pastry into 6 pieces to line your rings/tins and use a fork to prick the bottom of the pastry.
+- Transfer the pastry between two sheets of lightly floured Baking Paper.
+Thinly Roll into the desired thickness (about 2 to 3mm or 1/10 inch), then place in the fridge to rest for at least 30 minutes to 1 hour.

 - Turn your oven on 160'C/325'F. While the oven is pre-heating, place your filled pastry rings (or tins) in the freezer on a baking tray.